“Walls do not save lives. Walls end lives.”

 Rep. Ilhan Omar – Americans Say ‘Al Qaeda’ Like It’s a Bad Thing/strong>

 Though no longer in public office or yet an official presidential candidate, O’Rourke delivered a 20-minute campaign-style speech at an outdoor baseball diamond in his native El, Paso, Texas.
-As he spoke, Trump was loomed behind him on a giant big screen, which had been set up outside the president’s competing rally across the street.
+As he spoke, Trump loomed behind him on a giant big screen, which had been set up outside the president’s competing rally across the street.

 “Walls do not save lives.
 Walls end lives,” O’Rourke told his cheering crowd.
 “We are making a stance for the truth, against lies, against hate, against ignorance, against intolerance.”